Angleterre Hotel: 19th century

+20th century

 The hotel was again reconstructed from 1911–1912, at which point it became the Hotel d'Angleterre.
 At this point, the hotel had 75 rooms and numerous shops on the ground floor.

 The neighboring Hotel Astoria, which opened in 1912, soon proved such a success that the Angleterre was set for demolition for a huge expansion of the Astoria designed by architect Fyodor Lidval, mirroring the existing Astoria building.
 However the outbreak of World War I prevented this.
 The hotel's name was changed in 1919, after the Russian Revolution, to Hotel International.
-It returned to its original name in 1925, the same year poet Sergei Yesenin hung himself in the hotel on 28 December.
+It returned to its original name in 1925, the same year poet Sergei Yesenin hanged himself in the hotel on 28 December.

 The hotel was converted to Evacuation Hospital No. 926 in September 1941, at the beginning of the Siege of Leningrad.
 The hospital closed in the summer of 1942 and the building remained vacant until the end of the war.
 Remodeling began in 1945 and the hotel reopened on December 30, 1948 as the Hotel Leningradskaya.
 In 1975, the hotel ceased to operate independently and was merged with the adjacent Hotel Astoria as "Block B" of the hotel.

 In 1985 the Angleterre hotel structure was closed, and in 1987, during Perestroika, the city authorities decided to demolish the aging hotel and replace it with a modern building with a facade copying the original.
 Members of the public gathered on St. Isaac's Square to protest the plan.
 It was the first major public protest in the history of the Soviet Union to be left unpunished by the authorities.
 The hotel was ultimately demolished on 18 March 1987.
 The current hotel, designed by A.I.
-Pribulsky, opened in 1991.
+Pribulsky, opened in 1991 as a wing of the adjacent Hotel Astoria.